pratikasr/exchange_docs/readme.md

 -   Liability Calculation for Lay Bets: The liability of a lay bet (the amount the layer risks losing) is indeed calculated as the stake multiplied by (odds - 1), since the layer needs to pay out this amount if the outcome they bet against occurs.
 Liability=Stake×(Odds−1)
 -   Payout for Back Bets: The payout for a winning back bet includes the stake returned plus winnings calculated as stake multiplied by (odds - 1).
 However, the formula provided calculates the total return (stake + winnings).
 Payout=Stake×Odds
 -   Payout for Lay Bets: For a winning lay bet, the layer keeps the backer's stake.
 This formula assumes the layer's liability has already been accounted for in their balance at the time the bet was matched.
-Payout=Stake
+Payout=Stake + liability
 -   Commission on Winnings: Typically, the commission is only charged on the net profit from a market, not the total return.
 If "Net Winnings" refers to profit (total payout minus the initial stake), then the formula is applied correctly.
 Otherwise, for clarity, especially in a back bet scenario, the formula should explicitly deduct the stake to calculate commission only on the winnings: Commission=(Payout−Stake)×CommissionRate OR Commission=NetWinnings×CommissionRate

 ### Commission Handling Example